elliea511/nurse-ellie/mental-health/medications.md

 # Mental Health Medications

-<p class="mh-subtitle">Condensed medication review for psych meds, substance-use meds, eating-disorder meds, and special class-note treatments</p>
+<p class="mh-subtitle">Drug-class reference hub for psych meds, substance-use meds, eating-disorder meds, and special class-note treatments</p>

-This page includes **medications and treatments mentioned in the Mental Health PowerPoints** plus key nursing safety cues.
+Use this page like a quick drug-card dashboard: **what it’s for, what can hurt the patient, what to teach, and what NCLEX loves.**

 <div class="priority-focus">
   <div>